 “Have you heard the old Chinese saying that wealth never crosses three generations?”
 Soon asked me.

 “Maybe it is because of the three generations of addicts,” he said without waiting for my answer.
 He said the wealth of a junk boat owner mostly lasted two to three generations.
 The cargo boats were operational until the late 60s.
 It was a dying business for Soon’s grandpa by the time he was born.
 He said most Hokkien people in Penang originated from around Xiamen areas.
 Soon reckoned Penang food has a similar taste to Xiamen food.
-The floor granite for the 5-foot way made of granite commonly found in front of shophouses in town – were later introduced to Xiamen when successful merchants returned home from Nanyang in early 20th century.
+Penang’s goh kha khi – 5-foot way made of granite commonly found in front of shophouses in town – were later introduced to Xiamen when successful merchants returned home from Nanyang in early 20th century.